nathanielkennedy86/groceries-app/README.md

 # Groceries

 Groceries is a web-based grocery-management app built with Angular 2.
 The app was built to show how easy Angular 2 makes it to share code across multiple environments.
-This web implementation shares its services with the [NativeScript-built iOS and Android Groceries app](https://github.com/NativeScript/sample-Groceries).

 ![](assets/iphone-screenshot.png)